Imaginary Botanicals: Sculptures in Glass by Kathleen Elliot at IMAS

 Prior to being an artist, she had a career as a hairstylist; then built a career in organizational development.
 In 1991, an invitation from a friend to try glasswork in his garage paved the way to a new life.
 Elliot took to working with glass immediately and began teaching herself the art of making glass beads, which she pursued for the next eight years.
 This introduction to flame work, working with a torch directly on glass, was to serve as the basis for her future sculptural projects.

 Elliot took her first glassblowing workshop in 1996 and studied art at De Anza College.
 She attended the Pilchuck Glass School for three summers where she studied with leading glass artists Laura Donefer, Robert Mickelsen, and Shane Fero.
-The Imaginary botanical series explores and plays with the notion of imagination, making whatever ideas struck her: a plant and cyclone hybrid, a botanical giraffe, a plant ballerina.
+The Imaginary Botanical series explores and plays with the notion of imagination, using whatever ideas struck her: a plant and cyclone hybrid, a botanical giraffe, a plant ballerina.
 It’s a fun series.